What are your options as a foreigner living in Singapore if you need to apply for a personal loan? We break it down for you.

 |OCBC Personal Loan||3.5%||7.27%||S$1,000||Up to 6x of monthly salary||S$45,000|

 Standard Chartered CashOne Personal Loan

-With a $199 annual fee waiver and a guaranteed flat interest rate of 3.88% p.a., the Standard Chartered CashOne Personal Loan is one of the best options in the market.
-If you plan to borrow a large amount of money, the Standard Chartered CashOne Personal Loan allows you to borrow up to $250,000.
+With a flat interest rate of 3.48% p.a.
+(EIR: 7.99% p.a.), the Standard Chartered CashOne Personal Loan is one of the best options in the market.
+If you plan to borrow a large amount of money, the Standard Chartered CashOne Personal Loan allows you to borrow up to 4 times your monthly salary, capped at $250,000.

 What’s more, you get the cash the very next banking day.
 You also enjoy a 5 year annual fee waiver on Standard Chartered Platinum Visa credit card to manage your daily expenses.
-However, the minimum annual income to qualify for a loan with Standard Chartered is the highest on this list at S$60,000.
+However, the minimum annual income for a foreigner to qualify for a loan with Standard Chartered is the highest on this list, at S$60,000.